Eukaryotic DNA replication

 Eukaryotic DNA replication is a conserved mechanism that restricts DNA replication to once per cell cycle.
 Eukaryotic DNA replication of chromosomal DNA is central for the duplication of a cell and is necessary for the maintenance of the eukaryotic genome.

 DNA replication is the action of DNA polymerases synthesizing a DNA strand complementary to the original template strand.
 To synthesize DNA, the double-stranded DNA is unwound by DNA helicases ahead of polymerases, forming a replication fork containing two single-stranded templates.
-Replication processes permit the copying of a single DNA double helix into two DNA helices, which are divided into the daughter cells at mitosis.
+Replication processes permit copying a single DNA double helix into two DNA helices, which are divided into the daughter cells at mitosis.
 The major enzymatic functions carried out at the replication fork are well conserved from prokaryotes to eukaryotes, but the replication machinery in eukaryotic DNA replication is a much larger complex, coordinating many proteins at the site of replication, forming the replisome.

 The replisome is responsible for copying the entirety of genomic DNA in each proliferative cell.
 This process allows for the high-fidelity passage of hereditary/genetic information from parental cell to daughter cell and is thus essential to all organisms.
 Much of the cell cycle is built around ensuring that DNA replication occurs without errors.

 In G1 phase of the cell cycle, many of the DNA replication regulatory processes are initiated.
 In eukaryotes, the vast majority of DNA synthesis occurs during S phase of the cell cycle, and the entire genome must be unwound and duplicated to form two daughter copies.
 During G2, any damaged DNA or replication errors are corrected.
-Finally, one copy of the genomes is segregated to each daughter cell at mitosis or M phase.
-These daughter copies each contain one strand from the parental duplex DNA and one nascent antiparallel strand.
+Finally, one copy of the genomes is segregated into each daughter cell at the mitosis or M phase.
+These daughter copies each contains one strand from the parental duplex DNA and one nascent antiparallel strand.